We use cookies to improve your experience on our website. By continuing you acknowledge cookies are being used. View the privacy policy.

 What does a healthy super balance look like at retirement?

 Having said that, there are lots of resources available to help you get a rough idea of what your super savings goal should be.
-According to the Retirement Standard, for a comfortable lifestyle a single person will need a super balance of $595,000 to retire at age 67 to give them $51,278.30 every year to live on.
-And for couple to retire at age 67, they’ll need a super balance of $690,000 to give them $72,148.19 every year to live on.
+One estimate says a couple will need a super balance of $690,000 at retirement to give them $73,337 every year to live on.
+You can take a look at more figures like these to help you run the numbers for your future in retirement.

 Is my super on track now?